23 November 2006 Sadr City bombings

 The 2006 Sadr City bombings were a series of car bombs and mortar attacks in Iraq that occurred on 23 November at 15:10 Baghdad time (12:10 Greenwich Mean Time) and ended at 15:55 (12:55 UTC).
 Six car bombs and two mortar rounds were used in the attack on the Shia slum in Sadr City.

 Casualties

-The attacks killed at least 215 people and injured 100 others, making it the one of the deadliest sectarian attacks since the beginning of the Iraq War in 2003.
+The attacks killed at least 215 people and injured 100 others, making it one of the deadliest sectarian attacks since the beginning of the Iraq War in 2003.
 Following the attacks, the Iraqi government placed Baghdad under 24-hour curfew beginning at 20:00 Baghdad time (17:00 UTC), shut down Baghdad International Airport to commercial traffic, and closed the docks and airport in Basra, Iraq.
 The curfew was lifted on 27 November.

 Timing of the attacks

 The attacks occurred while residents of Sadr City were commemorating the life of Mohammad Mohammad Sadeq al-Sadr.
 Al-Sadr was killed by the former Iraqi regime of Saddam Hussein in February 1999.